-- Understand the specific characteristics of the wireless access and the impact of mobility. - Understand the protocols to support mobility in IP networks. - Understand the standards IEEE 802.11, including aspects related to QoS and security. - Understand the role of the standard IEEE 802.21 to support technology independent handover control mechanisms. - Understand the UMTS system and its evolution from GSM: standardization process, architecture, protocols, and service provisioning. - Understand the future architecture of the mobile networks: EPS. - Understand the future 5G networks and the relevant technologies (virtualization, C-RAN and MEC).
+- Understand the specific characteristics of the wireless access and the impact of mobility. - Understand the protocols to support mobility in IP networks. - Understand the standards IEEE 802.11, including aspects related to QoS and security. - Understand the role of the standard IEEE 802.21 to support technology independent handover control mechanisms. - Understand the UMTS system and its evolution from GSM: standardization process, architecture, protocols, and service provisioning. - Understand the future architecture of the mobile networks: EPS. - Understand the provision of services in UMTS and the role of IMS.